vbrunell/dotfiles/README.md

 # dotfiles

-## My Vim: A lightweight customized vim configuration
+## My Vim

-The .vimrc contains my customized vim configuration.
+The .vimrc contains my lightweight customized vim configuration.

 It contains some useful plugins (NERDTree, CtrlP, YCM) and some handy settings and key mappings.